 Non-employee directors other than the Chairperson receive an annual RSU award valued at \$160,000, with the number of RSUs determined by the fair market value of a share of the Company's common stock on the date of grant.
 In 2023, the Chairperson received an annual stock option award with the amount determined by dividing \$245,000 by the value of an option for one share, which value was deemed to equal twenty percent (20%) of the closing price of a share of the Company's common stock on the grant date.
 The exercise price per share of Mr. Steele's stock option award is equal to the closing price of a share of the Company's common stock on the date of grant.
 These awards are typically approved at the regular May Board meeting and effective as of the date of the annual meeting of stockholders, and vest on the earlier of: (i) the first anniversary of the date of the grant; or (ii) the date immediately preceding the date of the next annual meeting of stockholders following the grant date, in each case provided the director remains on the Board until such date.
-During the Vesting Period, when a cash dividend is paid on the Company's common stock, a director holding an unvested RSU award is credited with a corresponding dividend equivalent with respect to his or her RSUs, which will be paid in cash at the end of the vesting period, and any such dividend equivalents relating to RSUs that are forfeited shall also be forfeited.
+During the Vesting Period, when a cash dividend equivalent with respect to his or her RSUs, which will be paid in cash at the end of the vesting period, and any such dividend equivalents relating to RSUs that are forfeited shall also be forfeited.
 If the director's service on the Board terminates prior to the vesting date of an RSU or option award due to death, disability (as determined by the Compensation and Human Capital Committee) or retirement in accordance with the Company's retirement policy for directors, the director will become fully vested in his RSU award.